2022 Slovenian parliamentary election: Results

+Electoral units results

 Aftermath

 The Freedom Movement led by Robert Golob, a former executive of a state-owned energy company, won 41 seats.
 It had campaigned on a transition to green energy, an open society and the rule of law.
 The Slovenian Democratic Party of incumbent prime minister Janez Janša finished second and won 27 seats.
 New Slovenia – Christian Democrats finished third and won 8 seats, followed by the Social Democrats with 7 seats and The Left with 5 seats.
 Golob, speaking to party headquarters via video link, declared victory and thanked his celebrating supporters for the historical turnout.
 On the other hand, prime minister Janša addressing his supporters conceded defeat and said: "The results are what they are.
 Congratulations to the relative winner."
 Luka Mesec, the coordinator of The Left, announced that he would offer to resign as the party coordinator.

 In Slovenia, political analysts commented that many people voted for Golob because he was seen as the most likely candidate to win against Janša's government, and tactical voting took place.
 The result came at the expense of the two opposition parties, the List of Marjan Šarec and the Party of Alenka Bratušek, both of which failed to secure seats in the National Assembly.
 Freedom Movement won the highest number of seats for a single party in the elections since the independence of Slovenia.
 The number of parties that won seats (five) was the smallest elected to the legislature in the same time period; for comparison, nine parties were elected in 2018.
 Commentators mentioned that Golob, previously a successful businessman, is a newcomer to the office, and that there are still several unknowns about the party priorities.
 They also mentioned that he may lack qualified people to take the offices.
 Luka Lisjak Gabrijelčič of Delo saw the result more like a defeat for Janša than a win for Golob, and added that the election in Slovenia would be internationally seen as a footnote in the fight against right-wing populism, as the world was mostly focused on the bigger election of the day, the 2022 French presidential election.